jfmengels/blog/content/blog/tail-call-optimization/index.md

             p == x && isPrefixOf ps xs
 ```

-The fix here is consists of using if expressions instead.
+The fix here consists of using if expressions instead.

 ```elm
 isPrefixOf : List a -> List a -> Bool